SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions-part-2.md

 # Chapter 9.2.
-Problem for Champions – Part II
+Problems for Champions – Part II

-In this chapter we, will review three additional problems that belong to the category "**for champions**", i.e., they are more complex than the rest of the problems in this book.
+In this chapter, we will review three additional problems that belong to the category "**for champions**", i.e., they are more complex than the rest of the problems in this book.

-## More complex problems on the studied material
+## More Complex Problems on The Studied Material

 Before moving on to particular problems, we must clarify that we can solve them more efficiently with **additional knowledge in programming with Java** (methods, arrays, collections, recursion, etc.).
 Each solution that we will provide now only uses the material covered in this book.
 The goal is to learn how to construct **more complex algorithms** based on your knowledge up to the present moment.